-The Edward St. John Learning and Teaching Center is the first new academic building on the University of Maryland’s McKeldin Mall in 50 years, and will be a centerpiece of the campus.
-At its peak, up to 14,000 people are expected to use the building each day.
-There will be 1,830 seats of instructional space throughout its 22 classrooms and labs.
-It will also be home to the Academy of Innovation and Entrepreneurship and the new Teaching and Learning Transformation Center.
-Space for student interaction will include a number of group study rooms, informal study space, and three cafés.
+The Edward St. John Learning and Teaching Center was the first new academic building on the University of Maryland’s McKeldin Mall in 50 years, and is now a centerpiece of the campus.
+At its peak, up to 14,000 people were expected to use the building each day.
+There is now 1,830 seats of instructional space throughout its 22 classrooms and labs.
+It is also home to the Academy of Innovation and Entrepreneurship and the new Teaching and Learning Transformation Center.
+Space for student interaction includes a number of group study rooms, informal study space, and three cafés.

 TCT developed schematic design, design development and 50% construction documents estimates for the project, which entailed demolition, renovation and new construction.
-The scope includes the demolition of the 30,000 GSF Shriver Laboratory and a 6,200 GSF portion of Holzapfel Hall; the renovation of the remaining 28,000 GSF of Holzapfel Hall; and construction of an addition.
-The project also includes related site and utility improvements, storm water management, pedestrian circulation, landscaping, service access and a 5,000 GSF Satellite Central Utility Building (SCUB).
+The scope included the demolition of the 30,000 GSF Shriver Laboratory and a 6,200 GSF portion of Holzapfel Hall; the renovation of the remaining 28,000 GSF of Holzapfel Hall; and construction of an addition.
+The project also included related site and utility improvements, storm water management, pedestrian circulation, landscaping, service access and a 5,000 GSF Satellite Central Utility Building (SCUB).
 The project achieved LEED Gold certification.